NathanH721/api-viewer/README.md

 # React + Vite

-- Currently, to retrieve and display the data on-screen, you will need to click the "Get Data" button, and then the "Show Data" button.
+- Currently, to retrieve and display the data from the AAPL (Apple) stock on-screen, you will need to click the "Get Data" button, and then the "Show Data" button.
 The "Log Data" button will show a console output of the full items retrieved from the API
 - The API key attached to this project has a maximum of 250 calls per day, if you encounter a display issue after it has been working before, it is possible that limit has been reached.

 ## Please note this is a work-in-progress application.
 Some functionality may be minimal or not yet implemented, and files may not be optimized fully.